 Based solely on the specs and pros of this pick, you may be wondering why it’s not our best overall.
 The Earthwise 16-inch 120-volt Corded Electric Snow Thrower is a reliable power shovel for both big and small tasks, but it requires a little more work on the front end, which kept it from our best overall spot.
 This snow shovel requires full assembly before you can use it, which may be daunting for anyone not experienced in building or modifying power tools.
 Thankfully, detailed instructions are listed in the use and care manual along with photos to guide you through the process.
 Once you’ve successfully built this electric snow shovel, you’ll be pleased with its powerful motor and never-ending battery life, thanks to its—albeit outdated—corded status.

 This shovel can clear paths up to 16 inches wide and easily tackles snow as deep as 8 inches.
 You may find it is best to tackle deeper snow drifts with only half of the shovel’s capacity to prevent clogs or overworking the motor.
 This shovel is also equipped to clear snow from gravel, a feature that’s especially helpful for anyone lacking a paved driveway or pathway.
 Be sure to wear protective eyewear in case the shovel does throw a random rock while running.
-It also has back wheels, which provide additional traction as you clear snow and make it easy to transport, once you’re done using it.
+It also has back wheels, which help keep it stable as you clear snow and make it easy to transport, once you’re done using it.

 Price at time of publish: $119